 All communication is exchanged verbally at practice and through the Swimtopia website.
 Please be sure to read the swim team emails.
 If a swimmer misses practice, he/she misses information.
 It is important to have email addresses of each swimmer's family so we can communicate through the website.
 Please check your email frequently.

 If you have questions about swimming, practice, or the meet sheet, ask the coaches.
-You can talk to the coaches between or at the end of practices.
+You can talk to the coaches between or at the end of practices or by email.
 Please do not interrupt them during practice.
 If you have questions about the general program, rules, or the coaches, ask the Team Representative.
 Feel free to email the Team Reps.
 Suggestions and new ideas are always welcome, especially if they come with a volunteer.
 With everyone’s help and contributions, the program continues to improve itself.

 Brandywine Swim Team is a community activity and great effort is taken to make every Barracuda feel important and needed by the team.
 At the end of the season, there is a team banquet.
 There are awards for effort, talent, team spirit, attitude, and sportsmanship, as well as other fun awards.
 Ribbons earned at meets are distributed weekly.
 Awards include ribbons, medals, and trophies.

 Brandywine Swim Team is a community activity.
 To strengthen team spirit and rapport, we will have several social functions planned.
 We will have weekly Friday night Pep Rally parties.
 Other activities might include movies, bowling, roller/ice skating, rock climbing, water parks, miniature golf, adventure parks, and anything else you can think of that would be a great time.
 Your ideas are welcome.
 The quality and quantity of these activities depends on the generous volunteering of time and energy of the swimmer families.
 Attendance is not required though it is encouraged.
 Sometimes a financial contribution is required for an activity.
 We have a good time every year and expect this year will be terrific!